sfigg/commercialization-public/customize/desktop/retail-demo-experience.md

     ![RDX screenshot: Get the latest demo content and apps](images/rdx-get-the-latest-demo.png)

-3. In the Advanced RDX settings page, select **Edit settings**.
+3. In the Advanced RDX settings page, under **Automatic Shutdown**, select **Edit settings**.
 This allows you to configure the automatic shutdown of the device.

     ![RDX screenshot: Advanced RDX Settings](images/rdx-advanced-rdx-settings.png)